hakankarabacak/THM-AgentSudo-writeup/README.md

 ![website](https://user-images.githubusercontent.com/94487022/159172149-c2332215-1b35-4d5b-80ec-6bf2020f682b.png)

 We have a good looking page over here.
-You can explore there options if you want.
+You can explore these options if you want.

 Now we will scan directories with dirb.